 Compensation is usually available for people who have been involved in car or truck accidents caused by a careless driver.
 A Detroit personal injury attorney can navigate the process of bringing a negligence claim on your behalf if you are dealing with this unfortunate situation.
 The main elements that you would need to prove are the defendant’s duty of care, a breach of duty, causation, and damages.
 In some instances, the employer of a careless driver also may be held liable if the driver was acting in the course and scope of the employment relationship at the time of the crash.

 You can potentially recover both economic and noneconomic damages as compensation from a negligent driver.
 Under the Michigan No Fault Statute these may include medical costs, lost wages and lost earning capacity, any expenses for future treatment, pain and suffering, and property damage, among other examples.
 Even a victim who was partly responsible for causing an accident may be able to recover some damages from a defendant who is found partly at fault.Bringing a Medical Malpractice Claim against a Health Care Provider

 In Michigan, medical malpractice occurs when a health care professional breaches or violates the standard of care, causing harm to a patient in that professional’s care.
 The appropriate standard will be determined by looking at the accepted procedures and practices of similarly trained medical professionals treating a similarly situated patient.
-A medical malpractice lawyer can help identify and enlist expert witnesses who may be vital in showing a jury what the defendant did wrong and how it affected you.
+A Detroit personal injury lawyer can help identify and enlist expert witnesses who may be vital in showing a jury what the defendant did wrong and how it affected you.

 If you sue a physician or hospital for malpractice, you would need to get an affidavit of merit.
 This is a certification by a medical expert that states that he or she believes there is evidence of malpractice in your situation.
 You would also need to provide a medical provider with notice that you intend to sue at least 182 days before you file your claim.Compassionate Guidance for Wrongful Death Claims